nichross/Residential-Solar-Cost-Modeling/README.md

 The real_cost function returns an array containing hourly energy cost for the household.

-The solar_savings function returns hourly savings from solar installation.
+The solar_savings function returns the hourly savings from solar installation.

+The real_savings function calls the get_cost, get_station, and solar_savings then returns the hourly savings from solar installation.

 The no_solar_cost function returns hourly energy expense for the household.